Hydronephrosis During Pregnancy

 Signs and Symptoms of Hydronephrosis in Pregnant Women

 There are not many symptoms of hydronephrosis but when this condition occurs you may notice the symptoms mentioned below.
 Remember that if you are pregnant, the chances of this condition manifesting will be very high.
-If you notice the following symptoms during pregnancy, then you must seek immediate medical help.
+If you notice the following hydronephrosis during pregnancy symptoms, then you must seek immediate medical help.

 - Acute pain in the abdomen or back